Annielytics.com

 I can’t tell you how many times clients have insisted that they’re tracking ALL of their emails just to find out that their marketing team (or whoever sends out the emails) is getting slack on tagging those links.
 Basically, every link that goes out in an email should be tagged.

 I can hear the protests now!
 If you look in your referral traffic you’ll see visits from Web-based email clients (Yahoo Mail).
-BUT anyone who uses a desktop client like Outlook, Mail, or Entourage, most mobile apps, or a Web-based email service that defaults to a secure server (like Gmail) will show up as direct traffic because no referral data gets passed.
+BUT anyone who uses a desktop client like Outlook, Mail, or Entourage, most mobile apps, or a Web-based email service that defaults to a virtual private server will show up as direct traffic because no referral data gets passed.

 <crickets>